Testodus/Varhaiskasvatus-hakukone/README.md

 # Early Education Search Engine

 An search engine done as a pre-job interview task.
-The search engine can be used for viewing the percentages of finnish and non-finnish speaking childern in different municipalities in Finland.
+The search engine can be used for viewing the percentages of finnish and non-finnish speaking childern in early childhood education in different municipalities in Finland.

 ## The instructions for building the search engine were: